 Poolside Restaurant in Downtown Los Angeles

-Chef Adrian Garcia serves an authentic Mexico City-inspired menu, befitting the tropical vibe at Veranda, DTLA’s urban oasis at Hotel Figueroa.
-Featuring a bottomless mimosa brunch on weekends plus an agave program that spotlights some of Mexico’s finest Tequila and Mezcal distillers and their unique takes on the craft.
-Kick back poolside and toast this season with a fresh fruit margarita or snifter of Tequila.
+Chef Adrian Garcia serves an authentic Mexico City-inspired menu, befitting the tropical vibe at Veranda Al Fresco, DTLA’s urban oasis at Hotel Figueroa.
+Featuring a tasty, simple street taco menu paired with a great selection of cocktails.
 Salud y buen provecho!